 DILISHA PATEL MSc BSc

-PhD Student Computer Science, UCL Interaction Centre, Institute of Digital Health, University College London: April 2017- Present
+PhD Student Computer Science, UCL Interaction Centre & Institute for Women’s Health, University College London: April 2017- Present

 Associated publications below.